APDL-DynamoIR/kauv-rz/README.md

 ```

+Other examples of sample code are in the "samp" folder.
+Multiple
+samples can be executed in sequence with the projeect called rz-multi-console.

+Note: the "udpipe" project includes code from the UDPip project,
+with its own copyright and license.
+This code is copied here for convenience.
+Please note the provenance of code in this project folder if reusing.
+This distribution has only a minimal working example of a script interfacing
+with UDPipe code; please inquir about more complex examples.

 This code set will be expanded in conjunction with other
 data sets published in the same volume as the
 "Hypergraphs" chapter.
 Future versions of this repo